-If you are a nurse and are wondering how the strikes affect you, you need to understand what causes a nurse strike.
+If you are a nurse and are wondering how the nurse strike affects you, you need to understand what causes a nurse strike.

 A strike is a protest where members of an industry all refuse to work for an agreed amount of time.
 They usually occur when members of an industry feel that their needs or demands are not being met.
 By striking, they can force the government or regulatory bodies to act on their demands.

-Nursing strikes usually don’t last longer than a day.
-Nurses strike on behalf of themselves and their patients, so they want to limit the disruption to the patients as much as possible.
-The purpose of the strike is to create action and awareness, not to stop doing their jobs.
+Nurse strikes usually don’t last longer than a day.
+Nurse strikes on behalf of themselves and their patients, so they want to limit the disruption to the patients as much as possible.
+The purpose of the nurse strikes is to create action and awareness, not to stop doing their jobs.

 The biggest issue faced by the nursing industry is high levels of burnout.
 In Australia, over 58% of nurses report burnout, and 71% say they have more work than they can handle.